aridoza/foundational-java/uml/class-diagrams/README.md

 | 5 min | Conclusion | Brief Debrief |

 ## Introduction (5 min)

+### Learning Objectives

+*After this lesson, you will:*
+* Understand the different categories of UML
+* Understand a Class Diagram UML
+* Develop their own Class Diagrams

 By now, you have seen many examples of some pretty arcane code, that make even simple programs hard to follow.